baiox86/odf-ofm-mininet-install/README.md

 # ODF, OFM and Mininet install scripts

 Script to install OpenDaylight (karaf), OpenFlow Manager and mininet as well as configure them using vagrant.
 This script was made to reduce the tears and suffering of my fellow college students.
+It even installs a webserver using grunt.

 ## Getting Started